 This publication is part of the project Lift Control for Hydrofoil Craft (with project number TWM.
-BL.019.009) of the research programme Top Sector Water & Maritime: The Blue Route which is (partly) financed by the Dutch Research Council (NWO).
+BL.019.009) of the research programm Top Sector Water & Maritime: The Blue Route which is (partly) financed by the Dutch Research Council (NWO), The Netherlands.
 This support is gratefully acknowledged.
 MtE acknowledges support from the German Research Foundation (Deutsche Forschungsgemeinschaft DFG) via the Walter Benjamin project EI 1210/1-1.
+The authors are grateful for the valuable criticism of the anonymous reviewers which has improved the clarity and quality of paper.